Timothy Richards has been making Architectural Sculptures for the last quarter of a century.

 Education remains at the heart of Tim’s models.
 They will stand the test of time.
 Over 150 commissions have been completed in 25 years of business.

-See our full range of models AVAILABLE to order on our UK (www.timothyrichards.co.uk) and US (www.timothyrichards.com) store sites.
+See our full range of models available to order on our UK and US store sites.
+We also make a range of classically inspired interior design pieces www.modernsouvenir.com

 Each year we produce the Richard H. Dreihaus Prize for the University of Notre Dame.
 The $200,000 Prize represents the most significant recognition for classicism in the contemporary built environment.
 It is awarded to "architects whose work embodies the highest ideals of traditional and classical architecture in contemporary society, and creates a positive cultural, environmental, and artistic impact." (architecture.nd.edu)